NLESC-JCER/run-cpp-on-web/web-worker/README.md

 ## The resulting page

-The snippet below shows the web page that uses a web worker.
+The code snippet below shows the web page that uses a web worker.
 Notice the creation of the `Worker` object, posting of the message, as well as the instructions for handling of any returned messages containing results.

 ```html